Hi! I’m Sylvie.

 A bit about my work with Look for Zebras

 I’m not any kind of guru and I don’t have my life all figured out (yet).
 But I have gone from a fresh first-year medical student thinking I’d made the absolute worst mistake of my life, to a happily practicing physician with unrelenting enthusiasm about all the opportunities in and out of medicine.
 That’s darn good progress.

-On Look for Zebras, I write about any topics that I think may help physicians, medical trainees, and others to make progress in their own lives.
+On Look for Zebras, I and other contributors write about topics that we think may help physicians, medical trainees, and others to make progress in their own lives.